APPLICATIONS OPEN NOW!

 The second work will be something we call the 'Multimedia Essay' – which means it will take essentially any format that isn't a written prose essay.
 Please feel free to choose the media that best reflects you, your interests, and your talents, whether that is a video, a spoken word performance, a song, an animation, a written work of fiction, a comic book, or anything else.
 We would, of course, love to be surprised.

-For the multimedia essay, the only limitations we have are the following:
+For the format of your multimedia essay, the only limitations we have are the following:

-• and a member of our selection committee or a hiring manager at one of our Host Institutions must be able to review your submission within a five-minute window
+a member of our selection committee or a hiring manager at one of our Host Institutions must be able to review your submission within a five-minute window;

-You should be the sole creator of the multimedia essay, and the content should be your answer to the prompt – but other people can appear in it if you think that helps you tell the story you want to tell with your answer (like, for example, if you’ve choreographed a piece for your full dance crew).
+You should be the sole creator of the multimedia essay, but other people can appear in it if you think that helps you tell the story you want to tell with your answer (like, for example, if you’ve choreographed a piece for your full dance crew).

 Step 7: